psibi/psibi.github.io/posts/rustic.md

 couple of days ago to ask [if my fork of Rustic could become the maintained](https://github.com/psibi/rustic/issues/23) fork.
 He is also willing to help lighten the load.
-So even though I was initially hesistant, I would like to go ahead and make it more official now.
+So even though I was initially hesistant, I would now like to go ahead and make it more official.

 ## Current Status of rustic mode